CalSch/HackerOS/README.md

 `!`: runs the command if `condition` is false
 `#`: sets the first argument to whatever the last command returned
 `.`: does not run the command(used as a comment)
+# Using compiler(`compiler.py`)
+Take your `.hax` script file and drag it into `compiler.py`, if it says `Error`, then there's a command that's not in the compiler.
+When I add a command to HaxScript, I will add it to `compiler.py`

+It will ask you for a file name, it will automatically add `.py` to the end.
+After it creates the compiled `.py` file, it will ask you if you want to run it, if you type an `n`, it will not run it (The capital y means it defaults to yes).
 # Other Info
 ## The `condition` variable
 The `condition` variable is used for checking if the last if statement is true or false.
 You cannot directly access the variable from the HaxScript commands